The Flyers aren't lighting the world on fire and it hasn't burned them … yet.

 They have to score more goals on a consistent basis.

-• Jakub Voracek buried a shot from the circle to give the Flyers a 2-1 lead with 8:33 left in regulation.
+• Jakub Voracek buried a shot from the circle to give the Flyers the game-winner with 8:33 left in regulation (see highlights).

 Voracek has looked sharp on Sean Couturier's line.
 He has goals in back-to-back games after going 12 straight without a marker.